lino-framework/book/docs/tutorials/hello/index.rst

 Visualizing database content from the command-line
 ==================================================

+You might want to skip this section for now.
+But the following features are important when it comes to write automatic test suites for your applications.

 You can visualize the content of your database from the command-line without starting a web server using Lino's :manage:`show` command.